katy-arushi/lotide/README.md

 ## Documentation
 [assertArraysEqual.js](/assertArraysEqual.js)

-* a function which utilizes aqArrays.js to compare two arrays for an exact match, then prints to console a pass or fail assertion
+ * a function which utilizes eqArrays.js to compare two arrays for an exact match, then prints a pass or fail assertion

 [assertEqual.js](/assertEqual.js)

-* A function which accepts two primitive data types as arguments: actual outcome and expected result.
+* a function which accepts two primitive data types as arguments: actual outcome and expected result.
 The function then prints to console whether the outcome matches the expected result with an assertion statement

 [assertObjectsEqual.js](/assertObjectsEqual.js)